xcist/example/AAPM_datachallenge/readme.md

 ## Usage
 To run the `AAPMProj.py`, just run `python AAPMProj.py {anatomy} {input}`, in which `{anatomy}` specifies if the anatomy is head or not, and `{input}` is the input filename of an image.
 Example: `python AAPMMProj.py h out_512x512x1.raw`

-`{anatomy}` can be either `h` meaning the phantom is head or neck, or `o` means other anatomies.
+`{anatomy}` can be either `h` meaning the phantom is head or neck, `o` means other anatomies, or a number (integers, floating points).
 The only difference between `h` and `o` is FOV: `220.16mm` is used for head or neck, and `400mm` is used for others.
 The input images should be HU values of size 512x512 pixels in the float32 `raw` format.

 After running this command, you should be able to see the output in the name of `{input}_DD2FanProj_900x1000.raw`, which is a binary file of float32 in the dimension of 900x1000, and it be displayed using `imageJ`.